kknb1982/pands-project/README.md

       plt.close()

 ### 3.2.9 Create boxplots
 Boxplots are very useful for giving a visual representation of the statistical information about some data.
-I used the Pandas Boxplot method to create the plots [[32]](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.boxplot.html).
-The default figure sizing meant that the species labels overlapped making them unreadable, so I increased it to 11 by 11.
-Again, I used savefig [[25]](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.savefig.html#matplotlib.pyplot.savefig) to save a copy of this figure to the repository (https://github.com/kknb1982/pands-project/blob/main/boxplot.png).
+The Pandas Boxplot method was used to create the plots [[32]](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.boxplot.html).
+The default figure sizing meant that the species labels overlapped making them unreadable, so it has been increased to 11 by 11.
+Savefig [[25]](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.savefig.html#matplotlib.pyplot.savefig) was used to save a copy of this figure to the repository (https://github.com/kknb1982/pands-project/blob/main/boxplot.png).

     def getboxplots():
     dataf.boxplot(by=species, figsize=(11,11))